Last Updated on

 - Spotters Set 43 – Classic Radiology Cases!

-General instructions for attempting radiology spotters cases:
+General instructions, tips, and common mistakes while attempting radiology spotters cases:

 - Spotters are very important components of the radiology practical exams and if you score well in spotters you have won half the battle.